-However, other witnesses familiar with the incident testified that Sydney told them she shared some of the guilt.
+However, other persons who knew the incident occurred testified that Sydney told them she shared some of the guilt.

 Investigators testified she was asked later if Hattman had forcibly had sexual relations with her and she answered, “No, I guess I was as much to blame as he was.
 We had too many drinks after sailing and wound up at my apartment,” but who knows if her response was just the 1940s attitude toward women who were raped: She was asking for it.

 Sydney was grilled by prosecutor William W. Crissman about the events of that night.

 Q: You got up there (to the apartment) and got the door open with the key.
 Didn’t you invite him in and tell him Bob was working?

 Q: You didn’t?
 Didn’t you after you got in the apartment, while he waited in the living room of the apartment go into the bedroom and remove your clothing?